florianwagnerdotme/florianwagnerdotme.github.io/courses.markdown

 ---------

 ### Disclaimers:
 The knowledge imparted in this course to the student is for educational purposes only.
 All attack typed demonstrated were performed only with prior permission.
-Penetration testing is an agreed upon form of audit between two parties.
+Penetration testing is an agreed form of audit between two parties.
 Both parties should always define the scope of a penetration test in writing prior to the penetration test.
 The presenter bears no responsibility for how the information is used within this course by the student.

 ---------